hgohil2805/CTCI/README.md

 - Two Sum
   Return if two numbers in an array add to a given target.
 Return in form of indexes of both the numbers within the array

+- Count Primes
+  Count the number of prime numbers less than a non-negative number, n.